 - (1) Scope of Dispute Resolution Requirement.
-In any domestic relations case, all parties are required to participate in some form of appropriate dispute resolution, including mediation, arbitration, judicial settlement conference, or a neutral-assisted settlement conference, regarding each of the following contested issues: - (a) Child custody; - (b) Parenting time or visitation issues, other than enforcement and status quo; - (c) Spousal support final orders and modification orders; and - (d) Allocation of assets or debts for General Judgments. - (2) Limitations on Dispute Resolution Requirement.
-Where participation in a dispute resolution process is not required, parties must follow subsection (3) to receive an Order waiving the requirement.
-Participation in a dispute resolution process is required for any issue subject to subsection (1) even if accompanying issues under subsection (2) are excluded from mediation requirements.
-Participation in a dispute resolution process is not required as to: - (a) Cases in which the parties are also parties to a criminal no-contact order or an active protection order, including Family Abuse Prevention Act orders, stalking orders, Elderly Persons and Persons with Disabilities Abuse Prevention Act orders, and Sexual Abuse Protection Act orders.
-However, except when a criminal no-contact order is in effect, mediation or other dispute resolution process may occur at the request of the protected person as long as the circumstances of that process do not violate the terms of the protection order; - (b) Any matter involving minor children for which there is a pending Juvenile Court matter involving those children, or children of whom the Department of Human Services has been granted temporary or permanent custody or wardship; - (c) Orders of Assistance; - (d) Immediate danger (i.e., emergency) custody or parenting time claims;
+In any domestic relations case, all parties are required to participate in some form of appropriate dispute resolution, including mediation, arbitration, judicial settlement conference, or a neutral-assisted settlement conference, regarding each of the following contested issues: - (a) Child custody; - (b) Parenting time or visitation issues, other than enforcement and status quo; - (c) Spousal support final orders and modification orders; and - (d) Allocation of assets or debts for General Judgments. - (2) Exceptions to the Dispute Resolution Requirement unless there is an order waiving the dispute resolution requirement.
+Any party may request a waiver of this requirement by following the process outlined in subsection (4) when one of the exceptions outlined in subsections (2) through (2)(b) apply. - (a) Cases in which the parties are also parties to a criminal no-contact order or an active protection order, including Family Abuse Prevention Act orders, stalking orders, Elderly Persons and Persons with Disabilities Abuse Prevention Act orders, and Sexual Abuse Protection Act orders; - (b) Any matter involving minor children for which there is a pending Juvenile Court matter involving those children, or children of whom the Department of Human Services has been granted temporary or permanent custody or wardship; - (3) Limitations on Issues/Claims subject to Dispute Resolution Requirement.